h i g h l i g h t s

 oblong industries :: client solutions

 As Director of Engineering for Oblong’s Client Solutions division (2010-2018), I grew and led an interdisciplinary team of engineers and designers in creating a series of highly complex immersive environments for clients such as IBM, McKinsey, and ESPN.
-Our ability to build interactive spatial experiences using realtime graphics – 100 million pixels at a time – led to attention, awards, and fruitful long-term relationships with happy clients.
-With less than a tenth of company headcount, the group often earned more than a quarter of company revenue.
+Our skill in crafting interactive spatial experiences at massive scale – 100 million pixels rendered in realtime – earned industry recognition, awards, and enduring client relationships.
+With less than a tenth of company headcount, the group often earned a much higher fraction of company revenue.

 warehouse 1